It's a Girl!: Background and recording

 Originally called Sweet Baby Jesus, the band is often regarded as one of the founders of the punk scene in the Bay Area centered around the 924 Gilman Street venue in Berkeley.
 Although the band played live frequently during this time, its music was rarely recorded, only appearing on compilation albums such as Maximumrocknrolls Turn It Around!.
 In November 1987, the band had decided to break up, as vocalist Dallas Denery wanted to go to graduate school and guitarist Matt Buenrostro intended to emigrate to England.
-A week later, the band decided to record its music as a "memento" to remember the band, so they recorded a demo called Never Mind the Bassets, It's the Sweet Baby Jesus at Dangerous Rhythm in Oakland with producer/engineer Kevin Army and handed it out to friends.
+A week later, the band decided to record its music as a "memento" to remember the band, so they recorded a demo called Never Mind the Bassets, It's the Sweet Baby Jesus at Dangerous Rhythm Studios in Oakland with producer/engineer Kevin Army and handed it out to friends.
 Unknown to the band, Army sent the cassette to friend Matt Wallace of Slash Records, who liked the demo and signed Sweet Baby Jesus to Ruby Records, a subsidiary of Slash.
 Once word got out of the deal, labels such as Lookout and Boner Records also offered to sign them, but Slash offered the group "$10,000 or $20,000" which, according to Denery, was "pretty hard to pass up."
 Although signing to a major label (as Slash is a subsidiary of Warner Music Group) was generally met with negative reactions in the 924 Gilman Street punk scene, most of the band's contemporaries and friends did not accuse the band of "selling out".
 Jeff Ott of the band Crimpshrine would later say "They always seemed out of place, so when they went and did the record deal thing, everybody was like, 'Well, they were always kinda their own thing anyway.'
 Even though they were one of us, totally, somehow there was just no badness to it at all", while Lookout Records co-owner Larry Livermore said "Maybe it was because Sweet Baby had never specifically cast themselves in the role of 'punks', or that they were such nice guys it was hard to imagine getting mad at them."